Submitting an appeal

 Before you appeal

-Contact your local assessor's office to discuss your valuation informally.
-This may change how much you pay for your business rates.
-There is no charge for any information the assessor gives you and they will be able to explain how the rateable value for your property was calculated.
-They may need to visit your property to check details and they will change your rateable value if it's wrong.
+There's no charge for any information the assessor gives you and they will be able to explain how the rateable value for your property was calculated.
+They may need to visit your property to check details and will change your rateable value if it's wrong.

-The majority of cases can be resolved at this stage, without incurring any cost.
+The majority of cases can be resolved at this stage, without any cost.

 How to appeal

-The last date for lodging an appeal is within 6 months of the date of issue of the assessor's Valuation Notice (this provides the new rateable value after a revaluation).
+The last date for appealing against your revaluation is within 6 months of the date of issue of the assessor's Valuation Notice (this provides the new rateable value ).

-New owners or occupiers have 6 months from when they bought or rented the property to lodge an appeal.
+New owners or occupiers have 6 months from when they buy or rent the property to lodge an appeal.